uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 The additional arguments (in order) are:

-* `isSelected`: indicates if the given feature is the selected feature
+* `isSelected`: indicates if the given feature is a selected feature
 * `mode`: the current value of the `mode` prop

 ### Edit Handles Options